 Allowing yourself time to rest is a simple way to show your body the love it deserves postpartum.
 Try to be intentional with your sleep schedule, and sleep whenever your baby sleeps.
 Take advantage of the moments when you can relax, even if it’s only for a few minutes.
 When you’re not able to sleep, embrace “me time”, and do things that make you feel calm and at peace, such as watching a movie, laying down, or meditating.
 This will allow you to heal faster, avoid extreme fatigue, and conserve energy for when your baby needs you.

 Pregnancy has a great impact on your life and your physical appearance.
 A few common bodily changes after pregnancy include hair loss, skin discoloration, stretch marks, and varicose veins.
 These serve as physical souvenirs for the past nine months, but their appearance can impact the self-esteem of new mothers.

 Many of these bodily changes are only temporary and fade over time.
 However, if you’re not feeling like yourself after pregnancy, there are things you can do to regain your confidence postpartum.
-For instance, taking a warm bath, applying a stretch mark cream, or using products that target hair loss may help reduce their appearance and help you feel more comfortable in your changing body.
+For instance, taking a warm bath, applying a stretch mark cream, using products that target hair loss or wearing postpartum girdles, may help reduce their appearance and help you feel more comfortable in your changing body.